 - LTC is the ticker symbol of Litecoin.

-- One LTC is currently trading at $84.57.
+- One LTC currently trades at $60

 - Its relation to BTC, strong development, and digital scarcity make Litecoin an attractive investment for day traders, investors, everyday users, and blockchain enthusiasts alike.